AxelVincent/AxelVincent/README.md

 ### Hi there 👋

-Here is some projects I've built recently to have fun
+Here is some projects I've built recently for fun
 - [Zikos](https://zikos.io/)
   _Playlist maker using the spotify recommendation algorithm (made with Express/React/Railway)_
 - [Baby Shower Club](https://www.babyshower.club/)